 The Debtors' strategy was aided by United obtaining the Tranche C term loan pursuant to the Thirteenth Amendment to the Club DIP Facility (approved by the Bankruptcy Court on August 18, 2005 and discussed above).
-Once the purchase of the "A" certificates is consummated, the Debtors expect to refinance the Tranche C loan, such that the cash flows required to service the restructured 1997-1 debt would be substantially more attractive than that which would be required should the B and C Tranches be acquired by a likely unfriendly third party (either affiliated or unaffiliated with the PDG).
+The expiration date for this loan commitment is currently October 31, 2005.
+United will use its unrestricted cash to make purchase of the Class A Certificates.
+Once the purchase of the Class A Certificates is approved and consummated, the Debtors expect to refinance the Tranche C loan, such that the cash flows required to service the restructured 1997-1 debt would be substantially more attractive than that which would be required should the B and C Tranches be acquired by a likely unfriendly third party (either affiliated or unaffiliated with the PDG).
 If, on the other hand, the Debtors could not have purchased the B and C tranches, and ownership of the A, B, and C tranches became common, it is likely that the holders of the B and C Tranches would have demanded a recovery equal to or greater than the current fair market value of the aircraft, and potentially seek closer to a 100% recovery.